 Sunil Bhandari is a poet disguised as a corporate executive.
 His book of poetry ‘Of Love and Other Abandonments’ was an Amazon bestseller.
-His second book ‘Of journeys & Other Ways to Get Lost’ is just out.
+His second book ‘Of journeys & Other Ways to Get Lost’ was published in 2020..
 His poetry podcast ‘Uncut Poetry’, is a huge hit.”

 Jocelyn Cullity’s Amah & the Silk-Winged Pigeons, set in 1857 Lucknow, won the 2018 American Book Fest Best Book Awards for Historical Fiction.
 Translated into French and Tamil, the book is also available in India in English with Rupa Publications.
 Jocelyn’s second novel, The Envy of Paradise, was a finalist in the 2020 International Book Awards.
 Her short stories and essays have been published in the United States, Canada, and India.

 Jocelyn is Associate Professor in the BFA in Creative Writing program at Truman State University.
 She lives with her two children and husband, the film scholar Prakash Younger, in Columbia, Missouri, USA.